20th Armoured Brigade (United Kingdom): Cold War

 On 15 September 1950, the 20th Armoured Brigade was reformed in the UK for a strategic reserve role.
 However, the brigade was moved to Münster, Germany in December 1951 to supplement the British contribution to NATO forces in Europe, where it again came under the command of 6th Armoured Division, this time as part of the British Army of the Rhine (BAOR).

 The 1957 Defence White Paper announced the end of National Service, resulting in a number of reductions and changes across the armed forces.
 Part of this restructuring saw the disbandment of the 6th Armoured Division in April 1958.
 The Brigade survived as the new 20th Armoured Brigade Group, initially under the command of the 4th Infantry Division, and moved to Hobart Barracks, Detmold.
 It assumed the insignia of the old Division – the "Iron Fist" symbol that it wears to this day.

 The pattern of life was determined by the BAOR training cycle and the demands of higher formation exercises as politicians and military commanders considered how best to face the threat of a Soviet invasion.
-Brigade troops frequently found themselves supporting multi-national NATO exercises, often working alongside the fledgling Bundeswehr (German Army).
+Brigade exercises were frequently part of larger NATO exercises, often alongside the fledgling Bundeswehr (German Army).
 In October 1961, the Brigade participated in Exercise Spearpoint which was designed to demonstrate that the BAOR was able to conduct large-scale intensive operations under both conventional and nuclear conditions.